aobakwekeeme/ssrms.co.za2/DOMAIN_ANALYSIS.md

 **Domain Name:** South African Spaza Shop Registration and Compliance Management

-**Motivation for Analysis:** This domain analysis is being conducted to prepare for the development of a comprehensive digital platform that addresses the critical need for transparent, efficient, and standardized registration and compliance management of spaza shops across South Africa.
+**Motivation for Analysis:** This domain analysis was conducted to prepare for the development of a comprehensive digital platform that addresses the critical need for transparent, efficient, and standardized registration and compliance management of spaza shops across South Africa.
 The motivation stems from recent food safety incidents and the urgent requirement to establish trust between local entrepreneurs, government regulatory bodies, and community customers while supporting the economic empowerment of township businesses.

-The software system being developed will digitize and streamline the traditionally paper-based, fragmented processes of spaza shop registration, document verification, compliance monitoring, and community feedback collection, ultimately creating a safer and more trustworthy local commerce ecosystem.
+The software system currently implements a comprehensive frontend interface that demonstrates the digitization and streamlining of traditionally paper-based, fragmented processes of spaza shop registration, document verification, compliance monitoring, and community feedback collection, ultimately creating a safer and more trustworthy local commerce ecosystem.

+**Current Implementation Status:** The platform has been developed as a fully functional frontend application with role-based authentication, comprehensive dashboards, and detailed information architecture.
+The system currently operates with demo data and simulated workflows to demonstrate the complete user experience across all three user roles.
 ## Glossary

 **Spaza Shop:** Small informal convenience stores typically located in South African townships and residential areas, selling basic household items, groceries, and everyday necessities to local communities.